Maharashtra political crisis: 4 possible scenarios

 Possible scenarios

-- The Shiv Sena will have to tie up with both the Nationalist Congress Party (54 seats) and the Congress (44 seats).
-Sena alone cannot form the government as the number of Independents and MLAs of smaller parties is only 13 and 16 respectively.
+- The Shiv Sena will have to tie up with both the Nationalist Congress Party and the Congress.
+Sena now officially stands at 63 with the help of Independents.
+And with the NCP's 54 and Congress' 44, the total tally is 161, which is a comfortable majority above the halfway mark of 144.

+- Sena alone cannot form the government as the number of Independents and MLAs of smaller parties is only 13 and 16 respectively.
+All eyes are on NCP chief Sharad Pawar, who is meeting his party MLAs on Tuesday.

-- The Shiv Sena and NCP may seek the support of all non-BJP and non-Congress MLAs, even then they will still fall short of a majority by 5 seats if the Congress doesn't join them.
+- The Shiv Sena and NCP may seek the support of all non-BJP and non-Congress MLAs, even then they will still fall short of a majority by 5 seats if any one of them refused to do do.

 - There is also a possibility of Shiv Sena and NCP forming the government with the outside support of the Congress party.